artefactual/atom-docs/user-manual/data-templates/dc-template.rst

 ..
 NOTE::

-   An administrator can set the reference code to inherit from higher levels of description via **Admin > Settings** - see: :ref:`inherit-reference-code` for more information.
+   An administrator can set the reference code to inherit from higher levels of description via **Admin > Settings > Identifiers** - see:
+   :ref:`inherit-reference-code` for more information.
 However, since DC simple records are not designed for hierarchical information, engaging this setting will **not** change how the identifier is handled during export - only the identifier for the current :term:`level of description` will be exported.

 .. _dc-title: